-- 1. Recently, the public has been deluged by reports of serious impurities in pharmaceutical drugs.
+1. Recently, the public has been deluged by reports of serious impurities in pharmaceutical drugs.
 In 2019 alone, there have been dozens of recalls of blood pressure medications such as valsartan (and other angiotensin receptor blockers or "ARB") that contained dangerous levels of a potent carcinogen called N-Nitrosodimethylamine or NDMA.
 In the case of valsartan, the NDMA impurities resulted from shoddy manufacturing practices.
 This case also involves NDMA associated with a common drug.
-But unlike the NDMA present in valsartan, the NDMA associated with this common drug is not an impurity caused by faulty manufacturing processes.
-Rather, the NDMA is inherent to the drug itself. - 2.
-This case involves perhaps one of the most sinister and gravest public-health frauds in modern times.
-Since its launch in 1983, every manufacturer of prescription and over-the-counter Zantac has aggressively pushed a poisonous pill into the stream of commerce, while knowing that, when ingested, every single tablet (or every single dose) of Zantac, produces levels of NDMA in amounts that exceed the U.S. Food and Drug Administration's permissible daily limits for the carcinogen by thousands of times. - 3.
-As if the formation of NDMA in the body from Zantac use isn't bad enough, once it is present in the body, NDMA further metabolizes into other known carcinogens such as formaldehyde.
-In short, Zantac is nothing more than a cancerous poison that at all times was sold by Defendants with the actual or constructive knowledge that it was a poison.
-As a proximate result of Defendants' callous conduct, Plaintiff has Esophageal Cancer.
-This case seeks compensation for Plaintiff's injuries, which were proximately caused by Defendants' egregious actions.
+But unlike the NDMA present in valsartan, the NDMA is inherent to the drug itself.

+2. This case involves perhaps one of the most sinister and gravest public-health frauds in modern times.
+Since its launch in 1983, every manufacturer of prescription and overthe-counter Zantac has aggressively pushed a poisonous pill into the stream of commerce, while knowing that, when ingested, every single tablet (or every single dose) of Zantac, produces levels of NDMA in amounts that exceed the U.S. Food and Drug Administration's permissible daily limits for the carcinogen by thousands of times.

+3. As if the formation of NDMA in the body from Zantac use isn't bad enough, once it is present in the body, NDMA further metabolizes into other known carcinogens such as formaldehyde.
+In short, Zantac is nothing more than a cancerous poison that at all times was sold by Defendant with the actual or constructive knowledge that it was a poison.
+As a proximate result of Defendant's callous conduct, Plaintiff has cancer.
+This case seeks compensation for Plaintiff's injuries, which were proximately caused by Defendant's egregious actions.

-- 4. NDMA and its metabolites damage DNA through a variety of mechanisms.
+4. NDMA and its metabolites damage DNA through a variety of mechanisms.
 NDMA or its metabolites can induce alkylating damage.
-NDMA can literally break the phosphodiester backbone of the double helix (i.e., a "strand break"), directly induce mutations in the DNA sequence, it can chemically modify the DNA molecule, forming "DNA adducts," and split chromosomes. - 5.
-Zantac-the brand-name version of the generic drug ranitidine-is used to treat gastrointestinal conditions such as acid indigestion, heartburn, sour stomach, and gastroesophageal reflux disease.
-Zantac was developed by Glaxo, and first sold in the United States in 1983 in prescription form; three years later, it became the first drug to total \$1 billion in sales. - 6.
-As recently as 2018, Zantac was widely used and remained one of the most popular tablet brands of antacid3 in the United States.
-Currently, Zantac comes in several formulations.
-A 300 mg dose that is available by prescription, and 150 mg (Zantac 150) and 75 mg (Zantac 75) doses that are available over-the-counter. - 7.
-But Zantac's unprecedented sales were possible only because of a deception perpetrated by all Zantac manufacturers since the drug hit the U.S. market in 1983.
+NDMA can literally break the phosphodiester backbone of the double helix (i.e., a "strand break"), directly induce mutations in the DNA sequence, it can chemically modify the DNA molecule, forming "DNA adducts," and split chromosomes.

+5. Zantac-the brand-name version of the generic drug ranitidine-is used to treat gastrointestinal conditions such as acid indigestion, heartburn, sour stomach, and gastroesophageal reflux disease.1 Zantac was first sold in the United States in 1983 in prescription form; three years later, it became the first drug to total \$1 billion in sales.2